 Community sirens, including existing CFA Brigade sirens, are now being used as part of Victoria’s warning system for all hazards – including flood, fire and storm.

-A prolonged, five-minute signal will indicate that a current emergency has been identified in the local area and people should seek further information from sources such as Victoria’s emergency broadcasters, websites, flood and fire information lines and social media.
+A prolonged, five-minute signal will indicate a current emergency has been identified in the local area.
+People should seek further information from sources such as Victoria’s emergency broadcasters; websites; flood and fire information lines, and social media.

 Sirens are an additional tool for the emergency services to communicate with the community and are not a stand-alone warning system.

 Visit the Emergency Management Victoria website for further information.